KudoAI/chatgpt.js/docs/USERGUIDE.md

 **Parameters**:

-`code`: A string being the code to be obfuscated.
+`code`: A string being the code to obfuscate.

 Example code: